lbrenman/agentstatuschangenotifier/README.md

 This API Builder project exposes one API:
 * `/api/amplifycentralwebhookhandler` - triggered by Integration Resource Webhook for when an an Agent's status changes (i.e. stops running)
+* The API is a POST and requires a header called apikey with the value you set in the API_KEY env var

 Set your Integration Resource to point to the API Builder API as follows: